heartbeatsjp/check-tls-cert/README.md

 OK: all checks have been passed

 [Certificate]
-OK: the certificate information is as follows
+INFO: the certificate information is as follows
     Issuer : CN=Intermediate CA A RSA
     Subject: CN=server-a.test
     Subject Alternative Names: